BLUE HORIZON, BOOK 2

 “He works for Natasha, remember her?”
 Pockets interjected in a whisper.
 Devon started at the mention of that name, but Merlin only scrubbed his chin with one finger.
 Apparently this was fairly common knowledge.
 He shot the raccoon a grim look that told him to mind his manners.

 “We’d be traveling empty anyway.
 Can you pay a fair fee?”

-Devon took a pen and a slip of paper from the table, scribbled a figure, and passed it to Sinclair.
+Devon picked up the wolf’s slateboard from the table, scribbled a figure on its screen, and then passed it to Sinclair.
 The wolf regarded it with interest, and nodded.

 “Well then, we’ll be leaving as soon as the NIDAS releases us.
 As you probably know, there is some investigation going on and—”

 “I’ll take care of that.
 When would you like to leave?”

 Master Tristan sipped his evening tea from an exquisite China cup.
 Clad in only his black velvet robe, the tall and elegant unicorn-like male decided that tonight would be a good night to turn in at a sane hour.
 Having dedicated a good portion of his staff and resources to assisting the wounded and dying at the Auryn building on the other side of the world for the past three days, exhaustion was starting to take its toll on him.
 Here in his virtual ivory tower on Sillon, Tristan could look out from any of eight tall, wide apertures on the entire spread of t resort.
 For some evening air, a short path led to an observation balcony extending like an outstretched palm from the bulb atop the thick tower.
 It was gravy, he knew, to have a sanctuary like this: pretentious and vain, but he had earned it.
 From this vantage point, the red-purple horizon stretched out as a ghostly ribbon in the failing light of dusk.
 None of the chamber lights burned now; he liked the dark of evening.